Welcome to today's edition of the Rush 24-7 podcast.

 It's called the freedom of the press.

-Freedom of press not be abridged.
+Freedom should not be abridged.

-It's they've got their own clause.
+They've got their own clause.

-And that is just an abject direct violation.
+And that is just an abject, direct violation.

 And nobody, this is important to remind you, nobody in what we call the mainstream media objected to this at all.